This article is part of our “Business Startup Guide” – a curated list of our articles that will get you up and running in no time!

 It’s also helpful for sole proprietors who do not wish to use their full name as the name for their business.
 For example, gardner Lance West is starting a landscaping business, but he doesn’t want to do business under the name, “Lance West,” but rather, “Landscaping by Lance.”
 He applies for a DBA, so that he can choose to use “Landscaping by Lance” as his business name, rather than his own full name, as would otherwise be required for a sole proprietorship.

 How to apply for a DBA:

 Applying for a DBA can be done through your secretary of state’s office website, or in some cases through your local county clerk’s office.
 The rules vary state to state, so make sure you find information specific to where you live.

 In Oregon, for example, it is done via the Oregon Secretary of State website.
-Start the SBA’s state by state guide to applying for a DBA, or with your secretary of state site, and go from there, as each state will vary slightly.
+Start with your secretary of state site, and go from there, as each state will vary slightly.

 3. Trademark your business

 Finally, trademarking your business is another way to register your business name.
 You can register for both a state trademark and a national trademark, though it should be noted that it costs more and takes longer to trademark your business on a national level.
 The United States Patent and Trademark Office has information on both how to trademark your business at the state level as well as at the national level, which involves getting a federal trademark.